lej333/swalbe-mongodb-node/README.md

 # swalbe-mongodb-node

 This is a class library with basic CRUD functions for MongoDB with Mongoose.
 This is used to centralize basic validations to parameters and initialize a safe connection to MongoDB server.
 All functions will always return an object from a MongoDB collection.
 Even when you delete a record.
-This class library is intented for all Node.js projects created by Swalbe/lej333.
+This class library is intented for all Node.js projects created by Swalbe/lej333 to reduce double and messed codes.

 - Validates passed record id with Mongoose.Types.ObjectId.isValid function.
 - Validates passed record when adding or updating a record.